 - Portable music

-The simple and easy family picnic does exist.
-I would hate for you to shy away from a shared meal outdoors because you didn’t own any tin bento boxes.
+The simple and easy family picnic really does exist.
+I would hate for you to shy away from a shared meal outdoors because you didn’t own any tin bento boxes!

 In fact, we’re camping this weekend and there will be hoards of filthy kids eating unglamorous foods off the un-blanketed ground.
 Yes, sometimes I wish for the photogenic and glamorous picnic adventures of Gwyneth, but we can’t all be movie stars.
 So, for us regular folk with dirty kids and peanut butter sandwiches, I suggest you just pack up your food and get outside.
 Make family picnics a regular this summer.

 I’d love to hear how you plan your easy family picnics.
 Just send me a comment to share.
 The link is below.
-If you are interested in reading more about nurturing your family’s love of nature, go ahead and join the club.
+If you are interested in getting a weekly email kick int he butt about nurturing your family’s love of nature, go ahead and join the club.
 You’ll get tips, freebies, and interesting news sent right to your inbox.

 P.S.
 I really do enjoy Gweyth Paltrow’s cookbooks, and to be honest, I would guess they’ve enjoyed their fair share of simple and easy family picnics too!